vbookshelf/myOfflineAi-PrivacyFirst/README.md

 <br>

-In this section you will be do the following:
+In this section you will do the following:
 - Install the Ollama desktop app
 - Download a small 250MB text-only Ollama model
 - Install the UV python package manager
 - Start the myOfflineAi app by double clicking a file

 Notes:<br>
 - I tested the installation process on Mac OS.
-I've included instructions for Windows, but I haven't tested on Windows.
+Although I've included instructions for Windows, I haven't tested on Windows.
 - After setup, you only need to double-click a file to launch the app.

 System Requirements:
 - Recommended: 16GB RAM
-- Minimum: 8GB RAM
+- Minimum: Depends on the model size
 - Enough free disk space to store the models you download

 <br>